iolowookere217/devops/README.md

-## Automate the deployment of a simple greetings app on aws resources from a circleci pipeline
+## Automate the deployment of a simple web app on aws resources from a circleci pipeline

 # circleci pipeline -----> config.yml file